 To help IT executives better assess their options in this always-changing landscape, this report analyzes the percentage of organizations outsourcing website and e-commerce operations (frequency), the average amount of work outsourced (level), and the change to the amount of work being outsourced (net growth trend).
 We also present data on cost and service experience and on how these trends differ by organization size and sector.
 We conclude with recommendations on how to engage with a web, e-commerce, or EDI services provider.

 This Research Byte is based on our report on this subject, Website/E-Commerce Outsourcing Trends and Customer Experience.
-The full report is available at no charge for Avasant clients, or it may be purchased by non-clients directly from our website (click for pricing).
+The full report is available at no charge for Avasant Research subscribers, or it may be purchased by non-subscribers directly from our website (click for pricing).